kuuneh/i3-dotfiles/README.md

 For Alacritty, (the best terminal emulator) install "Hack Nerd Font"

+For feh, make a folder in your home directory named "Wallpapers" and name your wallpaper "wallpaper.jpg"

 ## Prerequisites
 For Arch Linux, you need yay for some packages.